grantcurell/projects/Configure Gigamon Tap/README.md

 Results: Same as Run 2.

+### Run 5 - Fail

+Scenario: I tried with the 10Gb/s Dell SFP again - this time I made the distant end a RHEL box.

+Results: RHEL saw nothing. `ethtool` showed both the duplex and speed as unknown.
+Nothing came up.

+### Run 6 - Fail

+Scenario: I tried with the 10Gb/s Dell SFP again - this time I made the distant end a Dell 4112F-ON.

+Results: Even after manually setting speed, duplex, autonegotiation, and double checking the interface types it still didn't come up.

 ## Other Helpful Commands

 - If you need to close or open the tap you can do so using `taptx <active|passive>` where active pushes traffic to the tool ports and passive only pushes traffic through the network ports.